 Wind Turbines greater than 45 feet in height shall be allowed as follows: Prior to issuance of a permit for the system, the Applicant shall submit a permit application to County staff, along with the appropriate fees.
 The County will notify property owners of the permit application.
 The notification will include a site plan reflecting the height and location of the turbine and the procedure and requirements for submitting support or protest forms.
 The procedure for determining which property owners to notify shall be the same as in the Citizen Review process, per Article 22.
 The County shall provide a 15-calendar day comment period for responses.
 If the County receives no objection from any notified property owner, the permit application shall proceed in the manner applicable to a permitted accessory use permit application.
 Any written protest shall include the name and address of the person submitting the protest and reasons why the permit application should not be approved.
-Any protested permit application shall require Special Use Authorization by the Applicant, as well as any responses from neighbors, shall serve as the Citizen Review Report for the Special Use Authorization application.
+Any protested permit application shall require Special Use Authorization by the Planning Commission.
+In such cases, the initial permit application materials submitted by the Applicant, as well as any responses from neighbors, shall serve as the Citizen Review Report for the Special Use Authorization application.
 If, in response to protesting neighbors, an Applicant decides to redesign the project, the Applicant shall submit a new Citizen Review report, and the permit application shall proceed as a Special Use Authorization application.